seenelf/docker-kit/readme.md

 #### Setup

 - install docker into your host machine.
-- clone this repository into your project root.
+- download this repository and put into your project root.

 #### Run

-- make sure you did not run multiple docker projects on the same port (9000) otherwise it will not work.
+- make sure you did not run **multiple docker projects on the same port (9000)** it will not work.
 - start docker by execute command `docker-compose up -d` on your project root.
 - check [http://localhost:9000](http://localhost:9000) to see if it works